We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 We may also hear a variety of other unique sounds, such as "shhh" in "she," "wah" and "sss" in "was," and so on.

-All of these software.
+All of these phonemes are recognized by speech recognition software.

 so it largely boils down to fancy pattern matching.